LongForWisdom/RPIPs/RPIPs/RPIP-vop.md

 * An event or situation that triggers this VOP to take place.
 * VOPs MAY have multiple triggers.
   * Multiple triggers have an OR relationship unless specified otherwise: Any met trigger can result in a new VOP instance.
-* Triggers are considered mandatory unless explicitly marked optional.
+* Triggers SHALL be considered mandatory unless explicitly designated as optional.
   * 'At Will' is an exception to this, and is always to be considered optional.
   * If a mandatory trigger condition is met, a responsible party SHOULD begin an instance of the VOP.

 ##### VOP Other Requirements
 * A VOP MAY have more detailed requirements or prerequisites than can be easily summarized into the VOP definition format.
-* Any requirements of this nature should be detailed under a specific heading in the same or another RPIP.
+* Any requirements of this nature SHOULD be detailed under a specific heading in the same or another RPIP.
   * This heading should then be referenced in the VOP definition under 'Other Requirements'.

 ---